DistAlgo/alda/README.md

 This example is about hierachical role-based access control (HRBAC) discussed in section 2.
 The input data used in the paper is included in the repository.
 1. to get all the statistics in section 7.4 Hierarchical RBAC of the paper, run `./test_hrbac.sh`
-2. to run a single round of hrbac, call
+2. to run a single round of HRBAC, call
 	`python3 -m da --rule --message-buffer-size=409600 hrbac.da  --numr=NUMROLE --numq=NUMOP --q=NUMQUERY --mode=MODE`, where
 	- `NUMROLE` is the number of roles,
 	- `NUMOP` is the basic number of operations that: